 Smoking status was available in all three comparison surveys.
-The NWS is nearly directly comparable to BRFSS and NHIS on this measure.
+The NWS question wording is nearly directly comparable to BRFSS and NHIS on this measure.
 The NSDUH does not explicitly ask about former smoking status, so we assumed that anyone not having smoked in the past year was a former smoker.
 The NSDUH also does not enable distinguishing between daily and occasional smokers, so we combined anyone who reported smoking within the past year into a 'current smoker' category.
 We also coded an alternate version of the NWS smoking status question where we combined occasional and daily smokers into a 'current smoker' category for better comparison to NSDUH.

-The prevalence of occasional or current smoking is generally higher in NWS (22%) compared to BRFSS (15%), NHIS (12%), but comparable to NSDUH (23%).
-The proportion of respondents reporting being former smokers is approximately 20% in NWS, BRFSS, and NHIS, compared to 32% in NSDUH.
-NWS is closest to BRFSS with respect to never smoking (58% vs 65%), though both the NWS and NSDUH have lower percentages of never smokers than the BRFSS and NHIS.
+The prevalence of occasional or current smoking is generally higher in NWS (23%) compared to BRFSS (14%), NHIS (13%), but comparable to NSDUH (22%).
+About one-fifth of respondents reporting being former smokers in NWS, BRFSS, and NHIS, compared to one-third in NSDUH.
+The proportion of never smokers in NWS (55%) is between NSDUH (45%) and BRFSS (66%) and NHIS (69%).